 Pursuant to Admin.
 Code § 3-702(21)(b)(10), candidates may not use campaign funds for "[g]ifts, except for brochures, buttons, signs and other campaign materials and token gifts valued at not more than fifty dollars that are for the purpose of expressing gratitude, condolences or congratulations."
-Staff generally will recommend a VNP for gifts of not more than \$100, and a penalty of 125% of the amount over \$50 for gifts over \$100.
+Staff generally will recommend a VNP for gifts of \$200 or less.
+For gifts over \$200, the standard penalty is 125% of the amount over \$50.

-Applies to both pre- and post-election spending.
+Applies to both pre- and post-election spending, and to both participants and non-participants.

-If the expenditure is promptly reimbursed prior to notification, there should be no violation unless the violation appeared intentional or extremely reckless.
-If the expenditure is reimbursed after notification, for example if the candidate reimburses the campaign in response to the DAR or enforcement notice, this could be considered mitigation.
+If the expenditure is promptly reimbursed prior to notification, there should be no violation.
+If the expenditure is reimbursed after notification, for example if the candidate reimburses the campaign in response to the DAR or enforcement notice, staff will recommend a VNP.
+This paragraph does not apply if the violation appeared intentional or extremely reckless.